-In 2016, the Board of Governors approved distributions of UA 95 million from 2015 income to various development initiatives in Africa.
+In 2017, the Board of Governors approved distributions of UA 82 million from 2016 net income to various development initiatives in Africa compared to UA 95 million in 2016.
 The beneficiaries of these distributions are listed in Note N to the financial statements.
 In accordance with the Bank's accounting policies, such distributions are reported as expenses in the year the Board of Governors approves them.
-The Boards of Directors have approved a transfer of UA 115 million from the 2015 income into reserves.
-This transfer, which significantly improves the equity, represents a record level of retained earnings appropriated by the Bank in recent years.
-The Boards of Directors have also agreed to recommend to the Board of Governors, at its Annual Meeting in May 2017, distributions totaling UA 82 million from 2016 income to various development initiatives in the RMCs.
-If approved by the Board of Governors, such distributions, and any others that may be approved by the Board of Governors during 2017 will be reported as expenses in the 2017 financial statements, in line with the prevailing accounting practice.
+The Boards of Directors have also agreed to recommend to the Board of Governors, at its Annual Meeting in May 2018, distributions totaling UA 78 million from 2017 net income towards the funding of various development initiatives in the RMCs.
+If approved by the Board of Governors, such distributions, and any others that may be approved by the Board of Governors during 2018 will be reported as expenses in the 2018 financial statements, in line with the prevailing accounting practice.